pzhang-coding/project560/README.md

 3. The "event" is associated with a "small and limited" number of sensing signals.
 That is, a limited number of sensor are able to capture the event

 Goals:
 1. Characterize the event signatures in the signals AKA, develop a feature set for the signals

+Editors note: This is an area I feel comfortable embarking on a literature review, am deeply interested in the below as well

 2. Identify events within the signals and estimate the strength or weight (or whatever metric makes sense) of the event

 Mechanism for achieving stated Goals: